benmvp/slides/2017/reactrally/fiber.md

 <!-- .element: class="large" -->

 NOTES:
--  `renderToString` is used server-side to render HTML markup to return in response body
+-  `renderToString` is used server-side to render React into HTML markup to return in response body
 - Server-side rendering is good for user performance & SEO
 - In React <= 15, markup with flodded with `data-reactid` attributes which React used to correlate markup
+- Even with gzip it's still a lot of markup
 - React tries it's best to do the proper correlation & attach handlers
 - Use `ReactDOM.hydrate()` instead of usual `ReactDOM.render()` on the client
 - Deprecate in React 16, will be removed in React 17